 Non-Standard Personal Circumstances

-There are a host of personal circumstances that can lead to general home insurance companies refusing to provide a quote or at competitive premium.
+There’s a host of personal circumstances that can lead to general home insurance companies refusing to provide a quote or at a competitive premium.
 These risks range from working styles through to someone’s financial history.

 Example of personal circumstances